See a list of Food Science Programs by Clicking Here!

 What is Food Science?

-The food science industry specializes in the development of foods, particularly how they look, taste, how healthy they are and what methods may be employed to increase those traits.Individuals will work in government or the private sector, developing or reviewing foods that will enter the market.
+Individuals in food science will work in government or the private sector, developing or reviewing foods that will enter the market.
 Food scientists utilize a variety of sciences in order to isolate and better understand the products being released, how to make them costs effective and meet national standards.
 Food science is responsible for a variety of innovations, particularly for prepackaged foods.

 A food science major will provide an individual the skill necessary to understand and affect the production of food, its packaging, processing and distribution.
 Degrees are available from the bachelor's level on, with masters or doctoral degrees usually required for research positions at universities as well as teaching positions.
 Courses required of food scientists at accredited universities will generally include:

 - Introduction to Microbiology